Salary & Benefits

 Paid Sick Leave

-Employees accumulate 104 hours of sick time per year and there currently is no limit on banked sick leave.
+Deputies accumulate 104 hours of sick time per year and there currently is no limit on banked sick leave.
+Deputies also enjoy a sick leave buyout program in which 100% of their unused sick leave at retirement can be credited toward an eligible retirement plan.

 Paid Health Care & Life Insurance